Sherwood Park Titans: 2006 season

 The Titans went into the playoffs as a long shot as they were facing off against the league leading Edmonton Warriors.
-The Titans however came to life as Richard Cote forced a loose ball in the offensive end and passes to an open teammate in front of the net to force the Warriors to a 12–12 tie in Game One.
+The Titans however came to life in game 1, as Richard Cote forced a loose ball in the offensive end, changing the momentum and the Titans scoring to make it a 12–12 tie in Game One.
 The Game went to overtime and with the Titans shorthanded, the Titans lose 13–12 on the ensuing powerplay.

 Game two was at the Sherwood Park Arena and the Titans on the verge of elimination.
-The Titans fought back though and with probably one of the most recent displays of determination won the second game by a score of 7–6.
+The Titans fought back to win this game.
+An outstanding 3rd person performance by goalie Kyle Kowalchuck and with another loose ball from Cote, who fed it in front to an open D.J.
+Giaccobo.
+This was probably one of the most recent displays of determination.
+The Titans won the second game by a score of 7–6.
 The Titans were now slated to upset the Warriors and the Titans dominated the game play of both games.
 Game three at the Bill Hunter Arena again had its fair share of controversy.
-The Warriors requested the Titans changed benches.
-With the teams already throbbing with emotion and the game tied 1–1 in the second period, the Titans goaltender Kyle Kowalchuk was called on illegal equipment.
+Between warmups and the start of the game, the Warriors requested the Titans changed benches.
+With the teams already throbbing with emotion and the game tied 1–1 in the second period, the Titans goaltender Kowalchuk was called on illegal equipment.
 The call was granted and Kyle was ejected from the game.
 The Titans then had to rally behind defenseman Brendan Sanche, who had to go in net as the Titans backup Austin Souliere was not able to attend the game.
 The Titans were decimated as they were down to three men as the Warriors had a powerplay before the call.
 The Warriors quickly made it a 5–1 game.
 Austin Souliere however did end up making it but was not able to stop the Warriors scoring.
 The game ended with a score of 7-2 and thus ending the Titans season.